-Mt Taranaki (Mt Egmont) has always been a focus for those who live under its 2,518-metre peak.
+Mt Taranaki (Taranaki Maunga) has always been a focus for those who live under its 2,518-metre peak.
 The mountain appears in many guises – on postage stamps and postcards; club, school and commercial logos; sports and social club badges; corporate letterheads; calendars; gravestones; and even in the design of a Crown Lynn dinner set.

 The 2003 film The last samurai, which starred Hollywood actor Tom Cruise, was filmed in Taranaki.
 The mountain stood in for Japan’s Mt Fuji, and a Japanese village was built in the Urutī valley north-east of New Plymouth.